You've given to political causes and candidates. You routinely make donations, and in a big election year you try to meet the moment.

 If you can pick the ones capable of managing a scrappy campaign, your dollar can go REALLY far.

-Obviously control of the upper-chamber of Congress, which hinges on just a few key races, is attracting enormous amounts of attention... and dollars.
+Obviously control of the upper-chamber of Congress, which hinges on only a few key races, is attracting enormous amounts of attention.

 But it shouldn't be all, or even most, of what you give to this year.